-I listen to podcasts… a lot.
-Whether I’m doing the dishes, going to the store or winding down at the gym after work, odds are there are at least a few voices in my headphones telling me tales of whatever subject caught my interest that day.
+We listen to podcasts… a lot.
+Whether doing the dishes, taking a walk, or winding down after work, odds are there's at least a voice or two in our headphones telling tales of whatever subject peeked our interest that day.

-Luckily, I’m not alone in this fixation.
-Podcasts have skyrocketed in popularity over the last decade, and with thousands of hours of listening available for education, entertainment and “edutainment” alike, odds are there’s a podcast for you out there.
+Luckily, we're not alone in this fixation.
+Podcasts have skyrocketed in popularity over the last decade, and with thousands of hours of listening available for education, entertainment, and “edutainment” alike, odds are there’s a podcast for you out there.

-I also spend a lot of time thinking about what’s going on in cybersecurity.
-Merging these interests, and sprung on by our exploration of the best web3 and blockchain podcasts, I’m sharing here my list of the top cybersecurity podcasts today.
+So, as tech enthusiasts and professionals in the cyber industry, we're here to share our list of the top cybersecurity podcasts to listen totoday.
 If you’re 20 years into the industry, or a complete newbie looking to learn the ropes, these podcasts will get you excited about all things cybersecurity — and you might even learn a thing or two!

-(For more cybersecurity resources, check out security books to read & certifications to earn.)
+(For more cyber resources, check out security books to read, certifications to earn & cyber trends.)

 In no particular order, here are my picks for the top cybersecurity podcasts.
 Let’s start with something on the fun side!